 The early morning light across the Schönbrunn gardens has a certain flair to it, especially when all is quiet.

-However, there’s something equally special about the palace lit up at night, though lighting may be curtailed in the current times as energy-saving initiatives spread throughout Vienna.
+However, there’s something equally special about the palace lit up at night, though lighting may be curtailed in the current times as energy-saving initiatives continue throughout Vienna.

 Even if the park and gates are closed, you can get pretty impressive photos from the road outside the main entrance, particularly at Christmas when the seasonal market fills the courtyard (see the photo above).